dlang/dub-docs/docs/dub-guide/recipe.md

 Please keep the description concise (not more than 100 characters) and avoid including unspecific information such as the fact that the package is written in D. The same goes for the package name - since all DUB packages are written in D, it's usually better to avoid mentioning D explicitly, unless the package is for example a high-level wrapper around a C/C++ library.

-!!! hint "Just an excerpt"
-    These are just the boiled down documentation of the available fields, refer to the [recipe](../dub-reference/recipe.md) page in the DUB reference for details to any given field.

 ## Package settings

 Package settings (top-level settings) such as name, description, homepage,